Particular/docs.particular.net/samples/routing/fowarding-address/sample.md

 ### NServiceBus.ForwardingAddress

 Contains the implementation logic for specifying a forwarding address.
-This is done by specifying two behaviors in the pipeline.
+This is done by adding two behaviors in the pipeline.

 The first behavior forks the incoming physical context into the forwarding context after the message has been processed.